dis-sg/dis-sg.github.io/_posts/2020-07-10-creative-weekly-4.md

 <figcaption><a href="https://www.facebook.com/pkms.org.sg/photos/a.697198667018149/4137335129671135" target="_blank">(Source)</a></figcaption>
 </figure>

 These posters may have broken a design rule or two, but they would make you stop to take a second look.
 The copy is hard-hitting but rather off-brand for candidates who are gentler in their approach to politics compared to their contemporaries.
-Pairing “you make them pay” with a smiley, two thumbs up Desmond Lim reminds me of Michael Scott from The Office - well-meaning but toothless.
+Pairing “you make them pay” with a smiley, thumbs-up Desmond Lim reminds me of Michael Scott from The Office - well-meaning but toothless.

 When West Coast GRC candidate Tan Cheng Bock visited Desmond Lim on the campaign trail to promote opposition solidarity, a special poster was added to the collection.
 Just imagine how vibrant campaign aesthetics would be if all parties used bold colour palettes.